tumic0/QtPBFImagePlugin-styles/README.md

 each schema.
 The styles are copies (sometimes with minor tweaks) of the original styles created by Mapbox, OpenMapTiles, Apollo Mapping, Esri, ... before they have started to use expressions.
-The OrdnanceSurvey, VersaTiles and Protomaps styles are backports of the original styles without expressions.
+The OrdnanceSurvey, VersaTiles and Protomaps styles are backports of the original styles without expressions and the COROS style was made from scratch.